Free 3-Tier Raised Garden Bed Plans: A Step-by-Step Guide

 Next, consider the height and depth of each tier.
 The tiers need to be deep enough to accommodate the root systems of the plants you want to grow.
 For example, shallow-rooted herbs and lettuces are perfect for upper tiers, while plants with deeper roots might do better in the more spacious bottom tier.
 Finally, map out the overall dimensions to make sure the bed fits perfectly in your chosen spot.

-The Frame It All Snap-Lock Advantage
+Why We Love the Frame It All Snap-Lock System

 Building a garden bed from scratch can feel intimidating, but it doesn’t have to be.
 Our composite raised garden beds are designed to make assembly incredibly simple.
 The snap-lock system allows you to put the entire structure together without any tools.
 The pieces slide and lock into place, making it a quick and user-friendly project for anyone, regardless of your DIY skills.